arnaudovk/nexoProject/README.md

 **Data schemas**

-You can set a new configuration by passing an object with any or all of the parameters in these request body:
+You can set a new configuration by passing an object with any or all of the parameters in the request body:

 ```JSON
 {